StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 You can add a table comment when you create a table, optional.
 Note that COMMENT must be placed after `key_desc`.
 Otherwise, the table cannot be created.

-From v3.1 onwards, you can modify the table comment suing `ALTER TABLE <table_name> COMMENT = "new table comment"`.

 ### partition_desc

 Partition description can be used in the following three ways: